 Road-sign colours: Motorways have blue signs and are a signified with the letter M. For example, the M7 runs from Dublin to Limerick.
 N stands for National road which connect towns/counties and are signified by green signs.
 R and L roads are much smaller roads, signified by white signs and usually connect villages or small towns to each other.
 Brown signs indicate a place of historical/cultural interest.

 Roundabouts: Roundabouts are excellent for managing traffic at busy junctions but you need your wits about you and be able to enter and exit quickly.
 In Ireland, yield to traffic coming from the right.
 Some roundabouts have an added layer of complexity in the form of pedestrian crossings.
-Check out this video from the Irish Road Safety Authority on how to use a roundabout.

 By the way, the Red Cow is a large transport interchange of road and light rail on the outskirts of West Dublin.
 It started as a roundabout.

 Driving at night: Driving in the dark in rural Ireland is not easy and best avoided.
 Road-markings are difficult to see, the ditch tends to blend with the road, and the raised lights of SUVs and vans will dazzle you.